anoma/namada/docs/src/explore/design/ledger/storage.md

 However, for the accounts storage it is reasonable to expect that in each block only a small subset of the data will be updated, so we can avoid persisting values that haven't changed from the predecessor block.
 To achieve that:

 - The latest value is written into and read from its storage key without any height prefix
-- If the previous value is overwritten or deleted at block height `n`, we store it under `n` prefix (the height at which it's been changed from this value)
+- If the previous value is overwritten or deleted at block height `n`, we store the diff (old and new value) under `n` prefix (the height at which it's been changed from this value)
-- For each write, we also store the height at which a value changed in a list for easier look-up and pruning

 Note that when there are multiple updates of a value with the same storage key in the same block, only the last value will be persisted to the block.